Nose Piercing Bumps - Causes & Treatments Guide

 When people realize they have an infection, their first tendency can be to take the jewelry out so they don’t have to work around it when they are treating it.

-But that’s a mistake, and here’s why.
+That’s a mistake!
+Here is why.
 If the jewelry is removed from the hole, the hole will close up.
 That means all the infection will be trapped inside instead of being allowed to drain out.
 That can make a bad situation much worse.

 Getting Rid Of A Pustule